Stop Notice Filing

 Typically, after sending these Stop Notices, the property owner or prime contractor will stop paying “down the contracting chain” until your claim is resolved.

-Stop Notices are available in Arizona, Alaska, California, Mississippi and Washington.
+Stop Notices are available in Arizona, Alaska, California, and Washington.
 If you send a Stop Notice in a state that does not have Stop Notice statutes, the mailing is absolutely worthless!
 This highlights the importance of knowing what remedies are available in your state.

 If available in your project’s state, the Stop Notice may be a beneficial filing because it frequently does not have deadlines (only effective if the receiving party is holding funds), and because it is a remedy available to you in addition to your mechanic lien rights.